-GoDaddy Airo: An AI-Powered Revolutionary Solution for UAE Entrepreneurs
+Godaddy Airo: An AI-Powered Revolutionary Solution For UAE Entrepreneurs

-(MENAFN- Fekra Communications) GoDaddy, a global leader in empowering entrepreneurs, unveiled GoDaddy Airo, an innovative AI-powered experience set to transform the UAE's small and medium-sized businesses (SMB) sector.
+(MENAFN- Mid-East Info) GoDaddy, a global leader in empowering entrepreneurs, unveiled GoDaddy Airo, an innovative AI-powered experience set to transform the UAE's small and medium-sized businesses (SMB) sector.
 This groundbreaking solution enables local entrepreneurs to establish a comprehensive online presence within minutes, bridging the gap between vision and digital reality.

 GoDaddy's 2024 Global Entrepreneurship Survey reveals compelling insights that underscore Airo's relevance in the UAE market.
 45% of SMB owners reported that they seek AI for operational efficiency, while 43% aim to enhance customer engagement through AI.
 GoDaddy Airo directly responds to these needs, offering a comprehensive AI-powered solution that streamlines online presence creation and management.